graezykev/dev-container/README.md

 - I'm on day off today, my manager just ring me up because I made a huge mistake on the code published yesterday leading to memery leaks and users are complaining!
 I don't have my laptop right now, all I have is my wife's iPad, I want to fix the issue with just a web browser!

+## Easier and Faster Onboarding

+Pick what ever machine or system you like, Mac, Windows, Ubuntu, don't matter!

+Install Docker on the machine (without asking what Docker is), super easy.

+Install VS Code, just 2 to 3 clicks?

+Download the project A.

+Open A in VS Code, follow what it tells you.

+- the Dev Containers extension (`ms-vscode-remote.remote-containers`)
+- reopen in container
+- wait for the container to build, just several minites, it's all set! (only for one time, no need to build next time)

 ## What

 Create reproducible development environments, to use on any PC, anytime, anywhere.